bazilinskyy/coupled-sim/README.md

 ## Configuration
 The central point for configuring the simulator is _Managers_ game object from the _StartScene_ scene.
 It has two components:
-- _PlayerSystem_ - gathering references to player avatar prefabs,
+- _PlayerSystem_: gathering references to player avatar prefabs,
-- _NetworkingManager_ - gathering references to experiment definitions and elements spawned during networked experiment runtime (currently only waypoint-tracking cars - _AICar_).
+- _NetworkingManager_: gathering references to experiment definitions and elements spawned during networked experiment runtime (currently only waypoint-tracking cars - _AICar_).

 ![](ReadmeFiles/player_system.png)